 Stock.xchange: Sign up at this site for access to free photos that are great for use as wallpaper, blog illustrations or other projects.
 Searches can be a bit confusing, but the choices are varied enough that you are likely to find something that will work well for your particular project.
 Check the licensing rules carefully before using the photos as there are several forms of permissions.
 Also be sure you are downloading site photos instead of the higher-priced photos from other sites that are confusingly located near the free ones.

 Unsplash.com: This site is different than the others.
 It is a Tumblr blog that offers 10 free, high-quality, artistic photos every 10 days.
-You sign up using your email address.
-The statement “do what you want” is linked to the Creative Commons site, which explains the no-restrictions policy for participants.
-The photos merit a credit to the photographer.
+You sign up using your email address, and search for photos individually or through catalogs of similar photos.
+Read about terms here.